shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 * Sentence 9 and 10: Use a cliffhanger ending that leaves the reader wanting more.

-Here's an example from one young writer: 1) The green trees soar in the national park.
+Here's an example from one young writer: 1) Green trees soar in the national park.
 2) I was in awe when I saw the crisp gold leaves on the trees.
 3) I saw the shadow of a majestic Grizzly Bear.
 4) My hands trembled slightly.
 5) Suddenly, I saw the bear close behind me.
 6) The bear smelled like dirty socks.
 7) The knot in my stomach grew tighter as the bear got closer.
 8) Why did I not get bear repellant?
 9/10) When it got really close I decided to run.
 And then the bear jumped at me...

 [prompts]: https://briantolentino.com/writing-prompts/